awsdocs/aws-php-developers-guide/doc_source/firehose-example-delivery-stream.rst

 Send Data to an existing Delivery Streams
 =========================================

 Once you've created a Delivery Stream, use the following example to send data through Firehose Delivery Streams to your specified destination.
+After you create a Delivery Stream, use DescribeDeliveryStream to see if the Delivery Stream is active before sending data to it.

 **Imports**